ctueck/HEIDI/HEIDI Mission Statement.md

 1. Use URIs as names for things
 1. Use HTTP URIs so that people can look up those names.
-1. When someone looks up a URI, provide useful information, using the standards (RDF*, SPARQL)
+1. When someone looks up a URI, provide useful information, using the standards (RDF, SPARQL)
 1. Include links to other URIs. so that they can discover more things.

 The quality conventions around Linked Open Data envisage 5 star levels of open data.
 The 5 Star Linked Data system is cumulative.
 Each additional star presumes the data meets the criteria of the previous step(s).